onethinx/VSCode_HelloWorld/SetupVScode_readme.md

-# Setup VS Code with the Onethinx Core Dependencies Pack
+# Setup the VS Code HelloWorld project

+For use with the separate Onethinx Core Dependencies pack.

 ## 1.a Windows prerequisites
 - **VS Code**